IST-EVA-Support/EVA-Manageability-Sample/README.md

 `Add model file into update image.
 Which model file do you want to add into image?
 OpenVino or TensorRT (O/T)?`

-Select appropriate model file.
+Choose appropriate model file.
 Then the sample will show the options step by step

 `Would you like to sign the package?(Yes/No)`
+Choose whether to sign?

-`Creating the package's version (For example: 1.1, 1.2)...`
+`Creating the package's version (For example: 1.1, 1.2)...` Choose the package version.
+Usually corresponds to the Model Schema `VERSION`.

 Finally, the package is ready when poping the following message.
 * Please upload the package into the carota server. https://ota.sandbox.limios.net